HamStudy/hamstudy-hambook/general2023/content/Part 1. The Science/Chapter 2. Building Advanced Circuits/section 2-3 Power Supply Design.md

 4. Rectify and filter the output

 Because transformers and filter components can be much smaller at higher frequencies, switchmode supplies achieve the same power output in a fraction of the size and weight.
 This is why modern transceivers use switchmode supplies despite their increased complexity.

+The tradeoff?
+Switchmode supplies can generate RF interference due to their high-frequency switching.
+Good design and shielding minimize this issue, but it's something to consider when choosing between linear and switching supplies for your station.

+---

+Understanding power supplies helps you make informed decisions about your station equipment.
+Whether you're selecting a new supply, troubleshooting voltage problems, or building your own, these fundamentals provide the foundation you need.
+Next, we'll explore digital circuits and see how modern radios use digital technology to enhance performance.